giprocida/Debezium-practical-examples/README.md

 **note**: You're going to notice five services up and running: one for the MySQL database, one for ZooKeeper, one for the Schema Registry, one for the Kafka broker, and one for Kafka Connect.

-To check the status of the Apicurio Registry, use the following command:
+To check the status of the Confluent Schema Registry, use the following command:

 ```
 curl -i -H "Accept:application/json" localhost:8081